sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 ### Definition of _raw synchronization primitives_.

 A _raw synchronization primitive_ is a low level construct used to synchronize access to data.
-Examples include locks and mutexes, condition variables, semephors, atomic operations, and memory fences.
+Examples include locks and mutexes, condition variables, semaphores, atomic operations, and memory fences.

 {::comment} Discuss difference between data parallelism and task concurrency, so far this chapter is only dealing with tasking.
 However, it could be expanded upon. {:/comment}